 Once the world’s first industrial printing works, the museum now features the world’s oldest printing press, historic manuscripts and a bookshop that dates back to 1700 as well as the 1640 library.

 At ten storeys high, the MAS is the largest museum in Antwerp and is a must-see for anyone visiting the city.
-Choice is plentiful with a wide selection of special exhibitions, along with the museum’s collection of permanent pieces.
+There’s a wide selection of special exhibitions, along with the museum’s collection of permanent pieces.
 Want one of the best views for your IG?
 Take an external escalator to the museum’s open roof.

 Rated as one of the planet’s five most beautiful stations, the 1905 Antwerp-Centraal train station is one of the city’s leading landmarks.
 Definitely one to drop by if you’re in the area.